ember-a11y/ember-a11y-refocus/README.md

 Since this will run before other content, focus can be programmatically moved by the developer to go somewhere else.
 The message should still read out, and is findable by users with screen readers.

 Compatibility
 ------------------------------------------------------------------------------

-* Ember.js v3.26 or above
+* Ember.js v4.8 or above
-* Ember CLI v3.26 or above
-* Node.js v12 or above
+* Node.js v16 or above

 Installation
 ------------------------------------------------------------------------------